American Express: National expansion

 American Express extended its reach nationwide by arranging affiliations with other express companies (including Wells Fargo – the replacement for the two former companies that merged to form American Express), railroads, and steamship companies.
 In 1857, American Express started its expansion in the area of financial services by launching a money order business to compete with the United States Post Office's money orders.
 Sometime between 1888 and 1890, J. C. Fargo took a trip to Europe and returned frustrated and infuriated.
 Despite the fact that he was president of American Express and that he carried with him traditional letters of credit, he found it difficult to obtain cash anywhere except in major cities.
 Fargo went to Marcellus Flemming Berry and asked him to create a better solution than the letter of credit.
 Berry introduced the American Express Traveler's Cheque which was launched in 1891 in denominations of $10, $20, $50, and $100.

 Traveler's cheques established American Express as a truly international company.
 In 1914, at the onset of World War I, American Express in Europe was among the few companies to honor the letters of credit (issued by various banks) held by Americans in Europe, because other financial institutions refused to assist these stranded travelers.
 The British government appointed American Express its official agent at the beginning of World War I. They were to deliver letters, money, and relief parcels to British prisoners of war.
 Their employees went into camps to cash drafts for both British and French prisoners and arranged for them to receive money from home.
 By the end of the war they were delivering 150 tonnes of parcels per day to prisoners in six countries.

+In 1915, American Express established a travel division and soon established its first travel agency.
+Albert K. Dawson was instrumental in expanding business operations overseas, even investing in tourist relations with the Soviet Union.
+During World War I, Dawson was a photographer and film correspondent with the German army.